arthi2900/app1/docs/prd.md

 - Has cross-school visibility and can view all exams across all schools
 - Can view exam details, settings, and questions for any exam
 - **Can view student allocation list with attendance status for any exam across all schools**
+- **Can view individual student exam results for any exam across all schools**
 - Can view student participation and results for any exam
 - Can view exam analytics and reports for any school
 - Can export exam results and analytics for any school